yongdamsh/custom-hooks/packages/use-element-visibility/README.md

 Then run below examples in your browser.
 - [basic.html](examples/basic.html): Basic use case
 - [multiple-refs.html](examples/multiple-refs.html): Usage of multiple elements
-Then run  in your browser.
+- [active-tab.html](examples/multiple-refs.html): Tabs that are activated by scrolling Then run  in your browser.

 ## Browser Support